 \r\n \r\nNow world-famous, the Champagne appellation was not created in a day.
 Its history goes back several centuries and is rich in events.
 It begins with a terroir, so particular that it gave birth to the most original of wines, thanks to the talent of men who knew how to express its delicate typicity and sublimate it through effervescence.
 The originality of Champagne wines soon became renowned.
 By the early 20th century, Champagne already had the force of myth.
-The Champenois decided to protect it by establishing a strictly delimited area and common production rules, which led to the recognition of the Champagne appellation d'origine contrôlée. \r\n \r\n Champagne wines owe their inimitable typicity to a very special terroir, in a northern geographical position, at the limit of the vine-growing area.
+The Champenois decided to protect it by establishing a strictly delimited area and common production rules, resulting in the recognition of the Champagne appellation d'origine contrôlée. \r\n \r\n Champagne wines owe their inimitable typicity to a very special terroir, in a northern geographical position, at the limit of the vine-growing area.
 The vineyards are thus exposed to a harsh climate, softened by oceanic influences.
 A predominantly limestone subsoil provides the vines with constant natural irrigation.
-The vineyard is planted on slopes, which ensures good sun exposure and drainage of excess water. \r\n \r\nSince 1935, only three grape varieties have been authorized in Champagne.
+The hillside layout favors good sun exposure and drainage of excess water. \r\n \r\nSince 1935, only three grape varieties have been authorized in Champagne.
 Pinot Noir gives the wine its red fruit aromas.
 It's the grape that brings body and power to the blend.
 Pinot Meunier is a supple, fruity variety with an intense bouquet.
 It evolves more rapidly over time, giving the wine roundness.
 Chardonnay provides finesse.
 Its floral notes and slow evolution make it an ideal complement for maturing wines. \r\n \r\nThe exceptional reputation of Champagne wines is undoubtedly as much the result of the wonderful surprises revealed by \"small\" producers as it is of the excellence of the great houses, of which we can only give an incomplete list.
-The Champagne House of Dom Pérignon, at the top of the list, does not eclipse others such as Champagne Bollinger, Champagne Charles Heidsieck, Champagne Roederer, Champagne Jacquesson, Champagne Krug, Champagne Billecart-Salmon, Champagne Henriot, Champagne Deutz, Champagne Perrier-Jouët, Champagne Taittinger, Champagne Larmandier-Bernier, Champagne Pol Roger, Champagne Ruinart, Champagne Jacques Salosse... \r\n","Coteaux Champenois | Buy wine directly from Champagne","3.4/5","See the 7 reviews","More information on the ","Buy the best Coteaux Champenois wines in private sale!","Rated site","19674 notices","20€","Free on your 1st order*.","Access to sales!","Discover our selection of the best producers of Coteaux Champenois wines","See all estates","Our latest sales of Coteaux Champenois wines","|","Red wine","\"Nose of red and black fruits with momentum and a well-held velvety texture, this wine should however be given a few months to reach its full potential.\" (Le Guide Bettane & Desseauve des Vins de France 2018).
-A gourmet, tasty cuvée, to be enjoyed throughout a meal, for example... (not sparkling)","5/5 (1 review)","Notes : Bettane & Desseauve 17/20, RVF 15,5/20, Gault Millau 15/20 \r\n\"The Cuvée des Coteaux Champenois Athénaïs arrives in the aromatic 2011 vintage: a colorful Pinot, with hints of marc and cocoa, all at once round and delivering fine bitters.
+The Champagne House of Dom Pérignon, at the top of the list, does not eclipse others such as Champagne Bollinger, Champagne Charles Heidsieck, Champagne Roederer, Champagne Jacquesson, Champagne Krug, Champagne Billecart-Salmon, Champagne Henriot, Champagne Deutz, Champagne Perrier-Jouët, Champagne Taittinger, Champagne Larmandier-Bernier, Champagne Pol Roger, Champagne Ruinart, Champagne Jacques Salosse... \r\n","More information on the ","Buy the best Coteaux Champenois wines in private sale!","Rated site","19798 notices","Free on your 1st order*.","20€","Access to sales!","Discover our selection of the best producers of Coteaux Champenois wines","Gonet-Médeville Champagnes","See all estates","Our latest sales of Coteaux Champenois wines","|","Red wine","\"Nose of red and black fruits with momentum and a well-held velvety texture, this wine should however be given a few months to reach its full potential.\" (Le Guide Bettane & Desseauve des Vins de France 2018).
+A gourmet, tasty cuvée, to be enjoyed throughout a meal, for example... (not sparkling)","Gonet-Médeville - Coteaux Champenois Ambonnay Cuvée Athénaïs 2015","More info","Rated 5/5","5/5 (1 review)","Notes : Bettane & Desseauve 17/20, RVF 15,5/20, Gault Millau 15/20 \r\n\"Cuvée des Coteaux Champenois Athénaïs arrives in the aromatic 2011 vintage: a colorful Pinot, with hints of marc and cocoa, all at once round and delivering fine bitters.
 It's ready to drink now.
 (Le Guide des Meilleurs Vins de France 2014 - RVF).
-A tasty, gourmet cuvée, to be enjoyed throughout a meal, for example... (not effervescent) ","An expert selection","The best wines and champagnes rated by the greatest guides (Hachette, Gault Millau, La Revue du Vin de France, Bettane & Desseauve, Parker, Concours, ...).","Direct from the estates","For impeccable preservation, all the bottles of wine on sale on our site are still in the cellar of the winery or its merchant at the time of your purchase.","Wines at the best price","You always get the best price on the wines you buy on 1jour1vin , and if you find your wine cheaper on another site, we'll refund the difference.","Contact","Delivery","Help/FAQ","GTC","Privacy policy","Wine news","1jour1vin Reviews","Download application","Navigation problems","Manage my cookies","Alcohol abuse is dangerous for your health, and should be consumed in moderation.","1jour1vin - 2024"]}
+A tasty, gourmet cuvée, to be enjoyed throughout a meal, for example... (not effervescent) ","Gonet-Médeville - Coteaux Champenois Ambonnay Cuvée Athénaïs 2011","An expert selection","The best wines and champagnes rated by the greatest guides (Hachette, Gault Millau, La Revue du Vin de France, Bettane & Desseauve, Parker, Concours, ...).","Direct from the estates","For impeccable preservation, all the bottles of wine on sale on our site are still in the cellar of the winery or its merchant at the time of your purchase.","Wines at the best price","You always get the best price on the wines you buy on 1jour1vin , and if you find your wine cheaper on another site, we'll refund the difference.","Best prices","Secure payment","Careful delivery","Customer service","Contact","Delivery","Help/FAQ","GTC","Privacy policy","Wine news","1jour1vin Reviews","Download application","Navigation problems","Manage my cookies","Alcohol abuse is dangerous for your health, and should be consumed in moderation.","1jour1vin - 2024"]}

 The Coteaux Champenois appellation is part of the Champagne appellation; the production area and conditions are the same, but the wines are vinified as still wines.
 There are red and white Coteaux Champenois wines, but production remains confidential.
 The most famous villages mention their name on the label: Bouzy Rouge, Vertus Rouge, etc.

 Now world-famous, the Champagne appellation was not created in a day.
 Its history goes back several centuries and is rich in events.
 It begins with a terroir, so particular that it gave birth to the most original of wines, thanks to the talent of men who knew how to express its delicate typicity and sublimate it through effervescence.
 The originality of Champagne wines soon became renowned.
 By the early 20th century, Champagne already had the force of myth.
-The Champenois decided to protect it by establishing a strictly delimited area and common production rules, which led to the recognition of the Champagne appellation d'origine contrôlée.
+The Champenois decided to protect it by establishing a strictly delimited area and common production rules, resulting in the recognition of the Champagne appellation d'origine contrôlée.

 Since 1935, only three grape varieties have been authorized in Champagne.
 Pinot Noir gives the wine its red fruit aromas.
 It's the grape that brings body and power to the blend.
 Pinot Meunier is a supple, fruity variety with an intense bouquet.
 It evolves more rapidly over time, giving the wine roundness.
 Chardonnay provides finesse.
 Its floral notes and slow evolution make it an ideal complement for maturing wines.